 - 8 Taye Galactic 5-Piece Drum Set GAD518F

 How Does a Beginners Set Look

 To determine what the best beginner and kids drum sets are, you must first understand what that entails.

 When we talk about a beginners drum set we talk about a regular five-piece set.
 Five-piece sets include toms, snare, bass, cymbals and a hi-hat.

 In reality you will have three toms, a snare, a ride/crash, a bass drum and a hi-hat.
 That’s all you need as a beginner, you can always add a China Splash or anything else.

-If you choose a good base set you can always replace and build from that base set.
+If you choose a good beginner base drum set you can always replace and build from that base beginner set.
 So don’t be afraid to spend a little more cash than you had in mind.
 Below you will find our top seven picks for best drum sets for beginners.